laravel-enso/documentation/docs/packages/data-import.md

 The configuration can be found/published in `config/enso/imports.php` and contains:
  - `validations`, string, flag that sets whether import template validations are also executed in production, valid values are `always`/`local`/`yourEnv` | default `local`
+ - `chunkSize`, number, the number of records in a chunk.
+It should be adjusted for optimum performance on your machine.
+ Not that the size can also be given in the import template, thus overriding the global value
+ - `queues`, array, the configuration for all the queues used during the import process.
+Note that it's good practice to have more processes for the splitting queue as this is an intensive process, and it needs to keep the other queues 'busy'.
+ Obviously, these queues must be set up in the Laravel `queue` configuration file.
+ - `timeout`, number, the Laravel job timeout for the splitting and the rejected summary report generation jobs
+ - `errorColumn`, string, the name of the error column used to report issues with the import rows (which appears in the rejected summary xlsx file)
+ - `notifications`, array, the list of channels used to notify the user
  - `configs` - configuration array, with what's needed to hook the JSON templates to the import package:
      - `label`, the label visible to the user in the interface
      - `template`, the relative path to the JSON import templates

 #### JSON Template structure:
-- `importerClass`, the fully qualified importer class name | required.
-Here you write the import logic.
-- `validatorClass`, the fully qualified custom validator class name, if you are using custom validators | optional
-- `entryLimit`, the limit of entries per sheet in the imported files | default is 5000 | optional
+- `timeout`, local overriding configuration for the `enso.dataimport.timeout` option | default is `60 * 4` | optional
-- `stopsOnIssues`, boolean flag that tells the importer to stop or continue when content validation issues are found  | default false | optional
 - `sheets`, array of sheet configuration objects | required

 Note that the importer expects to find just the sheets given in the template,